GP Explorer: 2025

 The third GP Explorer event was the final year of competition.
 The 2025 edition garnered the largest audience in the competition's history, being broadcast to 1.4 million viewers on Twitch, 1.22 million viewers on live television via France 2, and drawing 200,000 live spectators across three days at Circuit Bugatti, peaking at 80,000 on Sunday.

 International broadcasts were featured for the first time, including English language streams hosted by Pokimane and Hasan Piker who were both present at the event.
 The trophies were presented by Charles Milesi, Victor Martins, and Sébastien Loeb.

 For the first time in the competition, a sprint format was used.
 Spanish streamer Karchez won both races.
-An additional exhibition race was also introduced, dubbed the 'Race of Legends', where the four personalities who finished in the top four places in the previous two editions, those being Depielo, Sylvain Lévy, Etienne Moustache and LeBouseuh, competed against each other in the Ligier JS P4 in a 12-lap race.
+An additional exhibition race was also introduced, dubbed the 'Race of Legends', where the four personalities who finished in the top four places in the previous two editions, those being Depielo, Sylvain Lévy, Etienne Moustache and LeBouseuh, competed against each other in Ligier JS P4 sports cars in a 12-lap race.
 Etienne Moustache ultimately emerged victorious.